Enter any given number, or value, to calculate the following values; ppm, ppb, ppt, permille, and percentage.

 PPM Formula

-The following formulas are used to calculate PPM and other values.
+The following formulas are used to calculate PPM and other values, where X is a unitless fraction (ratio), such as a mass fraction or mole fraction.

-To calculate PPM, multiply the value by 1 million (1,000,000).
-To calculate the PPB, multiply the value by 1 billion.
-To calculate the PPT, multiply the value by 1 trillion.
+To calculate PPM, multiply the fractional value (X) by 1 million (1,000,000).
+To calculate PPB, multiply X by 1 billion.
+To calculate PPT, multiply X by 1 trillion.

 PPM Definition